-The distributed, multi-entity, and multi-device configuration of Industry 4.0 makes it vulnerable to unauthorized users and access.
-Industrial organizations often have legacy and custom software that wasn’t built with connection to the wider internet in mind, so it wasn’t designed with secure architecture.
+The distributed, multi-entity and multi-device configuration of Industry 4.0 makes it vulnerable to unauthorized users and access.
+Industrial organizations often have legacy and custom software that wasn’t built with a connection to the wider internet in mind, so it wasn’t designed with secure architecture.
 Updating these older systems can be challenging, especially when organizations are reluctant to take them offline and experience downtime.

 A PAM system offers the best solution.
 It can operate on-premise or within the cloud to centralize and automate the process of protecting data from hackers.
-PAM can provide a constant defense against the risks posed by external access and cloud-based applications, even within heterogeneous, legacy-and-modern mixed environments.
+PAM can provide a constant defense against the risks posed by an external access and cloud-based applications, even within heterogeneous, legacy-and-modern mixed environments.
 It offers a single point of policy definition and enforcement – regardless of how many connections and endpoints there are.
 WALLIX Bastion offers a robust, industry-leading Privileged Access Management system that’s simple to install, use, and control.
 This makes it ideal for the fluid and interdependent Industry 4.0 environment.

 Once policies are set, Bastion’s Access Manager knows the access privileges of every user across the extended Industry 4.0 landscape.
 Its password vault adds additional reinforcement for internal controls by preventing administrators from changing data management or protection settings locally.
 With potentially unknown people having physical access to devices on factory floors, this feature is significant.
-All privileged users and devices communicating internally and externally within the network can be tracked in real time – giving IT teams true peace of mind.
+All privileged users and devices communicating internally and externally within the network can be tracked in real-time – giving IT teams true peace of mind.

 With so much at stake, it’s vital that the security of Industry 4.0 is taken seriously.
 We believe that PAM is the best place to start.
 Get in touch today to learn more about what WALLIX’s Bastion can offer your business.